nicobast/locusmental_wp1_tasks/README.md

     --> run scripts from built-in python instance
   * required eye tracker package for python needs to be installed from CMD as administrator: "C:\Program Files\PsychoPy\python.exe" -m pip install psychopy-eyetracker-tobii

-## Monitor and display settings
+## Configuration

 Monitor settings are configured in the experiment's config.json file.
 This file contains all paths, device settings,audio and monitor configurations, ensuring that the experiment is set up correctly for the presentation PC.
 Please note the following:

- * Device Configuration: All device settings, including monitor parameters, are defined in the config.json file.
-The monitor name is saved with the PsychoPy Monitor Manager, ensuring compatibility with the experiment setup.
+ * Monitor: Provide a monitor name and its parameters (resolution, width) and estimated distance from screen.
+The monitor name can be  saved with the PsychoPy Monitor Manager, ensuring compatibility with the experiment setup.
+ * Audio: Copy you audio device name from windows sounds (e.g.: "Speaker (Realtek HD Sound)")
- * Avoid Integrated Graphics: It is recommended to avoid using integrated graphics for experiment computers, as they may lack accurate frame timing, which is crucial for precise stimulus presentation.
+ * Graphic Card: Avoid Integrated Graphics.
+It is recommended to avoid using integrated graphics for experiment computers, as they may lack accurate frame timing, which is crucial for precise stimulus presentation.
- * Windows Scaling: Set the Windows scaling to 100%.
+ * Windows Scaling: Set the Windows scaling in Windows Settings to 100%.
 Any scaling other than 100% may result in incorrect onscreen units, causing display issues in the experiment.
  * Experiment Screen: The experiment is designed to run on a WQHD screen with a resolution of 2560x1440.
 Please ensure that the system’s display settings reflect this resolution for accurate stimulus presentation.

 ## Eye tracking